 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Matara is the largest city on Sri Lanka's south coast and at the end of the railway line from Colombo.
+Matara is the largest city on Sri Lanka's south coast and lies at the end of the railway line from Colombo.
 Today it is an no-fuss commercial hub where visitors can experience the day-to-day life of urban Sri Lanka, within reach of some gorgeous beaches.
-In past centuries it was a thriving port, central to the spice and gem trade with the East and Holland and Matara was originally established on a narrow peninsula in the Nilwala River, which was fortified by the Dutch.
+In past centuries it was a thriving port, central to the spice and gem trade with the East and Holland, and Matara was originally established on a narrow peninsula in the Nilwala River, which was fortified by the Dutch.